Josehneves/Memory-Game/README.md

 ## Future Enhancements

-As a future plan I pretend to make the game more resposive in differen screen sizes and also use React to bring it to mobile application.
+As a future plan I pretend to make the game more resposive in different screen sizes and also use React to bring it to mobile application instead of it being on the browser, I belive this will allow a better use experiece.

 ## Author